ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 * BitShares Core Team Roles
 * Collaboration Tools

 It intends to work in concert with the existing development resources including Abit, Alfredo Garcia, and the UI Team, led by Bill Butler.
-BTS are collected into the `"bitsharesdev"` account (`"1.2.2386"`) which is a multi-sig account controlled by `"BitShares Blockchain Foundation"` and the `"committee-account"` using the Budget Worker Model [5]:
+BTS are collected into the `"bitsharesdev"` account (`"1.2.2386"`) which is a multi-sig account controlled by `"BitShares Blockchain Foundation"` and `"committee-account"` using the Budget Worker Model [5]:

 * Transparent accounting provided by the BitShares Blockchain Foundation [6]
 * Submitted invoices reviewed, approved and remitted within 5 business days